 - Teaching and lecturing to a variety of audiences including veterinarians and the general public

-Once Dr. Valli has fulfilled these requirements and passing a comprehensive two-day, 16hr examination on the behaviors and treatment of multiple animal species, she will have earned the title of board-certified veterinary behaviorist.
+Once Dr. Valli fulfilled these requirements and passed a comprehensive two-day, 16hr examination on the behaviors and treatment of multiple animal species, she earned the title of board-certified veterinary behaviorist.

 Since untreated behavior problems generally become worse with time, the sooner that you consult with Dr. Valli, the better the outcome is for you and your pet.
-Dr. Valli advocates using effective and pet-friendly behavior modification methods in her treatment plans.
+Dr. Valli advocates using effective and pet-friendly behavior modification methods to implement her treatment plans.

 Regardless of your situation, working with an experienced trainer who can effectively implement behavior modification methods results in quicker improvement your pet’s behavior and better satisfaction for you.